 MP for Bury St Edmunds and Stowmarket

-Peter Prinsley is a Labour (Co-op) MP for Bury St Edmunds and Stowmarket, first elected on 4 July 2024.
-He serves on the Home Affairs Committee.
-The data does not provide additional career background.
+Peter Prinsley is a Labour (Co-op) MP for Bury St Edmunds and Stowmarket, first elected in 2024.
+He currently serves on the Home Affairs Committee (since October 2025).
+The available information notes several declared financial interests across employment and earnings, land and property, miscellaneous items, and overseas visits.

-Declares eight financial interests: five entries under employment and earnings, one under land and property, one miscellaneous interest, and one for visits outside the UK.
+Declares eight financial interests, including five related to employment and earnings; one entry for land and property; one miscellaneous interest; and one for visits outside the UK.

 Generated 21 February 2026